02/28/99

 The theory won't die as long as the FBI continues to give missiles equal

-billing with a bomb and mechanical failure in its trio of possible causes for
+billing with a bomb and mechanical failure in its trio of possible causes

 the crash.